Updated on December 30, 2014

 Arrange for Your Pension

-- Complete your Retirement Board’s retirement application and return it to your retirement board with any necessary documentation such as birth certificates and marriage license.
+- Complete your Retirement Board’s retirement application and return it to your retirement board with any necessary documentation such as birth and marriage certificates.

 - If applicable, contact your Deferred Retirement Plan to file any necessary paperwork.

 Take Care of Your Health and Dental Insurance

 - Meet with your Human Resources coordinator or manager to complete paperwork indicating your date of retirement, health, and Retiree Dental elections (participating municipalities only)

 - If you and/or your spouse are age 65 or over, visit Social Security to find out about Medicare and sign up for Medicare Part B if eligible.